Whitehill Loch: Cartographic evidence

-Blaeu's Atlas of Scotland, 1654 shows a 'Hilhos Loch' lying between Hilhous (Hillhouse) and Whythil (Whitehill) in the baillary of Kyle, with a single outflow running into the Little Sorn Burn near Little Sorn.
+Blaeu's Atlas of Scotland, 1654 shows a 'Hilhos Loch' lying between Hilhous (Hillhouse) and Whythil (Whitehill) in the bailiary of Kyle, with a single outflow running into the Little Sorn Burn near Little Sorn.
 The estate policies of Cessnock and Carnell are shown to the west of the roughly circular loch.
 In 1857 the dwelling at Lochhouse is shown with a major ditch running down from the site of the loch and the stump of the original outflow and confluence with the Little Sorn Burn.
 The 1895 6" OS map shows a Lochhouse, abandoned by 1910 and now demolished, on the course of a major drain running down from the site of the loch down towards the Little Sorn Burn.
 A track ran up to Hillhouse Farm from the dwelling at Lochhouse.
 The satellite image of ploughed fields shows anaerobic soil markings typical of loch beds, etc.

 The loch shore formed part of the boundary of the Parish of Riccarton.
 The 1971 OS map indicates the remnants of the loch as an enclosed marshy area, probably that retained for curling, drained through ditches leading down to the Little Sorn Burn.